mit-pdos/sigmaos/tutorial/02_remote_dev.md

 should be the same as the name of the S3 bucket which the SigmaOS development team created for you during [onboarding](./onboarding.md).

-For the remainder of this tutorial, I will refer to your tag as `TAG`.
+The remainder of this tutorial will refer to your tag as `TAG`.
 When running the scripts, make sure to replace `TAG` with your own tag name.
 However, the `--target` argument will be `aws` regardless of deployment platform (CloudLab or EC2).

 Build the SigmaOS images for remote deployment and push user `proc` binaries to S3 with: